The Wheel of Time: Games

 There is a Wheel of Time MUD, identified as such or by the initialism WoTMUD, which is based on a world like that of the Wheel of Time but set in a time frame around 30 world years prior.
 It has been in operation almost continuously since 1993.
 Notably, the WoTMUD had gained written permission from the author to use his creation including all but major characters.

-A Wheel of Time computer game was released in 1999.
+A computer game named The Wheel of Time was released in 1999.
 Over the course of the game, Aes Sedai must track down a robber following an assault on the White Tower, and prevent the Dark One from being released prematurely.
 She eventually learns of and executes a long-forgotten ritual at Shayol Ghul to ensure the Dark Lord remains sealed within the prison.
-While Robert Jordan was consulted in the creation of the game, he did not write the storyline himself, and the game is not considered canon.
+While Jordan was consulted in the creation of the game, he did not write the storyline himself.

+Starting in 1999, Precedence Entertainment released three sets of The Wheel of Time Collectible Card Game.

-The Wheel of Time Roleplaying Game was released in 2001 from Wizards of the Coast using the d20 rules developed for the third edition of the Dungeons and Dragons game.
+The Wheel of Time Roleplaying Game was released in 2001 from Wizards of the Coast using the d20 rules developed for the third edition of the Dungeons & Dragons game.
 The game had a single adventure module published in 2002, Prophecies of the Dragon.
 Shortly after the release of the adventure book Wizards of the Coast announced they would not be releasing any further products for the game.
 Robert Jordan cited some problems with the roleplaying game, such as storyline details in the adventure module that contradicted the books.

 In early 2009 EA Games announced that they had bought the rights for a MMORPG, with the plan to publish it through the EA Partners-Program.
 The following year Obsidian Entertainment announced that they would be working on the project, for a PlayStation 3, Xbox 360, and PC release.
 However, the project was seemingly dropped around 2014.